 - But if you’re suffering from mild anxiety, you might want to start with lifestyle changes as discussed below, and then if that doesn’t work you can have therapy further down the line.

-The next step on my healing journey was to adopt a healthy lifestyle.
+The next step on my healing journey was to adopt a healthy diet and a healthy lifestyle.